aidaco/autochangelog/external-changelog-prompt.md

 Rewrite for Clarity: DO NOT use raw commit messages or PR titles.
 Rephrase each item from an end-user's perspective.
 Focus on the benefit: Explain what the user can do now or why the change is helpful.
 Use simple language: Avoid technical jargon, internal project names, and implementation details.Bad Format the Output: Provide the final output in clean Markdown.
 List each changelog item as a bullet point (-).
+Do not wrap the output in backticks, quotes, or any other format elements.
 Output structure: respond with just the changelog as specified.
 Do not add a title, summary, or any commentary, discussion, or notes.
+If there are no changes to include, just say 'No user-facing changes.'

 EXAMPLE OUTPUT
 ```